apache/pulsar/site2/website/versioned_docs/version-2.4.0/client-libraries-python.md

 ## Examples

-Below you'll find a variety of Python code examples for the `pulsar-client` library.
+You can find a variety of Python code examples for the `pulsar-client` library as below.

 ### Producer example